 The Yirra Play Club is a virtual space to read and discuss plays!

-We are hosting a series of play reading sessions.
-Each session will be facilitated by a different member of the Club, who will pick a play and run a reading of it.
-Readings will be followed by a discussion of the work.
+We hosted a series of play reading sessions.
+Each session was open to be facilitated by a different participant of the Club, who was paid a fee to pick a play and run the reading and discussion of the work.

-Participants may contribute to the readings and discussions of plays as much or as little as they like.
+Participants could contribute to the readings and discussions of plays as much or as little as they liked.

 "Which Way?"
 First Nations Virtual Poetry Workshops

 Then, in 2020, we created “Which Way?”
 First Nations Virtual Poetry Workshops, engaged 10 First Nations emerging or aspiring poets and provided a platform for them to develop their writing and performance poetry skills.

 Jennifer Compton (a world-renowned playwright and poet) ran a series of virtual poetry workshops from her base in Melbourne.

 These workshops were extremely successful and useful to local poets, with some outcomes being delivered at our End-of-Year Yirra Yaakin Family Picnic.